RentAHitman.com: Prosecutions

 Innes thinks that around 10% of enquiries to the site result in a police investigation; he also considers that he has saved around 150 lives through the site.
 For a time, Innes received a lot of enquiries from Indonesia as a result of his site being mentioned in an Indonesian YouTube video about the dark web.
 Innes thinks that around a dozen people have been arrested as a result of the website.
 There have been at least a few notable cases.
+Notable cases include the 2018 case of Devon Fauber, who wanted to hire a hitman to kill his ex-girlfriend and her parents before kidnapping his three-year-old daughter.
+Some 10 days after initial contact, Fauber got back in touch with Innes to ask "How come the job’s not done yet?".
+Fauber was found guilty of two counts of solicitation to commit murder and sentenced to 10 years imprisonment in 2019.
+In July 2020, Wendy Wein was arrested for using the site to try to arrange the killing of her ex-husband.
+She was found guilty of solicitation of murder and using a computer to commit a crime.